Does DNA get “washed out” over time? If it does, how does the process work? In this post, you will find the answers to these questions, plus:

 Going back further than great-great-great grandparents, we should understand that while we inherited DNA from many of those ancestors, the size of the segments and amount of total DNA inherited from any given distant ancestor will vary greatly.

 At a certain point, it is theoretically possible to have inherited no DNA from any given distant ancestor.
+Of course, this will always be a “theory” that we know is true, while not provable because we can’t have all of our distant ancestors take autosomal DNA tests.

 For example, there is about a 5% probability that you will share no DNA with a great-great-great-great-great grandparent.
 This might initially seem odd – how can you possibly not have inherited DNA from an ancestor only seven generations back in your tree?